ray-project/ray/doc/source/serve/index.md

         **Getting Started**
         ^^^

-        Start with our quick start tutorials for :ref:`deploying a single model locally <getting-started>` and how to :ref:`convert an existing model into a Ray Serve deployment <converting-to-ray-serve-application>` .
+        Start with our quick start tutorials for :ref:`deploying a single model locally <serve-getting-started>` and how to :ref:`convert an existing model into a Ray Serve deployment <converting-to-ray-serve-application>` .

         +++
-        .. button-ref:: getting-started
+        .. button-ref:: serve-getting-started
             :color: primary
             :outline:
             :expand: